Build a Fireplace Outdoors

 A natural gas line had already been extended outdoors from the house to

-feed the gas bbq grill.
-So an extension was added and run underneath the
+feed the gas BBQ grill.
+So an extension was added and it runs underneath the

 deck to the new location for the fireplace.